Partial Payments

 Option B: Go to Components on the left sidebar -> J2Commerce -> Apps

-Look for Partial Payment, click the X, and it turns into a green checkmark.
+To help you narrow down the list, you can do a search for Partial Payments, click the X, and it will turn into a green checkmark.
 It is now enabled and ready for setup.

 Configure the App

-Click the Partial Payment title next to the green checkmark to open the settings.
+Click the Partial Payments title (next to the green checkmark) to open the settings screen.

-Tip: Click the Toggle Inline Help button on any app you install and it shows a short description below each field.
+Click the Toggle Inline Help button on any app you install to see a description below each field directly in the admin panel.

-The settings are split across five tabs: General Settings, Schedule Settings, Escalation Settings, Mail Settings, and Automatic Charge (Saved Card).
+The settings are split across six tabs: General Settings, Checkout, Schedule Settings, Escalation Settings, Mail Settings, and Automatic Charge (Saved Card).

 General Settings tab